elric97/Camp-Book/README.md

 # CampBook

-Refactoring of YelpCamp project
+*Refactoring of YelpCamp project.

-Clone the repository and run npm install to install node packages
+*Clone the repository and run npm install to install node packages